-What Is Parkinson’s Disease?
+What Is Parkinson Disease?

-Symptoms of Parkinson’s Disease
+Symptoms of Parkinson Disease

-Parkinson’s disease may be difficult to diagnose in its early stages.
+Parkinson disease may be difficult to diagnose in its early stages.
 The disease is generally diagnosed on the basis of symptoms, which may include:

-Parkinson's disease (PD) is a slowly progressive neurological disorder that affects movement, muscle control, and balance.
-Parkinson’s disease is part of a group of conditions called motor system disorders, which are associated with the loss of dopamine-producing brain cells.
-These dopamine-associated motor disorders are referred to as parkinsonisms.
+Parkinson disease (PD) is a slowly progressive neurological disorder that affects movement, muscle control, and balance.
+Parkinson disease is part of a group of conditions called motor system disorders, which are associated with the loss of dopamine-producing brain cells.
+The term "parkinsonism" refers to these dopamine-associated motor disorders, which include Parkinson disease.

-Parkinson's disease occurs from the following process in the brain:
+Parkinson disease occurs from the following process in the brain:

-Environmental factors are probably not a sole cause of Parkinson's disease, but they may trigger the condition in people who are genetically susceptible.
+Environmental factors are probably not a sole cause of Parkinson disease, but they may trigger the condition in people who are genetically susceptible.

-Some evidence implicates pesticides and herbicides as possible factors in some cases of Parkinson's disease.
+Some evidence implicates pesticides and herbicides as possible factors in some cases of Parkinson disease.
 A higher incidence of parkinsonism has long been observed in people who live in rural areas, particularly those who drink private well water or are agricultural workers.

-Parkinson’s disease is more common in men than in women.
+Parkinson disease is more common in men than in women.

-People with siblings or parents who developed Parkinson's at a younger age face an increased risk for the condition.
-However, relatives of patients who developed Parkinson’s at an older age appear to have an average risk.
+People with siblings or parents who developed Parkinson at a younger age face an increased risk for the condition.
+However, relatives of patients who developed Parkinson at an older age appear to have an average risk.

-African-Americans and Asian Americans appear to have a lower risk than Caucasians.
+African Americans and Asian Americans appear to have a lower risk than Caucasians.

 Both smoking and coffee drinking are associated with a lower risk for PD.

 Coffee Consumption.
 Some studies suggest that the risk for PD in coffee drinkers is lower than for non-coffee drinkers.
-In a 30-year study of Japanese-American men, coffee consumption was associated with a lower risk for Parkinson's disease, and the more coffee they drank, the lower their risk became.
+In a 30-year study of Japanese-American men, coffee consumption was associated with a lower risk for Parkinson disease, and the more coffee they drank, the lower their risk became.

-Parkinson's disease (PD) is not fatal, but it can reduce longevity.
-The disease progresses more quickly in older patients, and may lead to severe incapacity within 10 - 20 years.
-Older patients also tend to have muscle freezing and greater declines in mental function and daily functioning than younger people.
+Parkinson disease (PD) is not fatal, but it can reduce longevity.
+The disease progresses more quickly in older people, and it may lead to severe incapacity within 10 to 20 years.
+Older people with PD also tend to have muscle freezing and greater declines in mental function and daily functioning than younger people.
 If PD starts without signs of tremor, it is likely to be more severe than if tremor is present.

-Parkinson's disease can seriously impair the quality of life in any age group.
-In addition to motor symptoms (motion difficulties, tremors), Parkinson’s can cause various non-motor problems that have significant physical and emotional impacts on patients and their families.
+Parkinson disease can seriously impair the quality of life in any age group.
+In addition to motor symptoms (motion difficulties, tremors), Parkinson can cause various non-motor problems that have significant physical and emotional impacts on patients and their families.

 Swallowing problems (dysphagia) are sometimes associated with shorter survival time.
 Loss of muscle control in the throat not only impairs chewing and swallowing, which can lead to malnourishment, but also poses a risk for aspiration pneumonia.
 Swallowing problems can also interfere with adequate consumption of fiber and fluid, which can worsen constipation.

-Depression is very common in patients with Parkinson's.
-The disease process itself causes changes in chemicals in the brain that affect mood and well-being.
+Depression is very common in people with Parkinson.
+The disease process itself causes changes in brain chemicals that affect mood and well-being.
 Anxiety is also very common and may present along with depression.

 Some drug treatments, particularly dopamine agonists, can cause poor impulse control and compulsive behaviors, such as gambling, shopping, and increased sexuality.
-Patients who have pre-existing tendencies for novelty-seeking behavior, or a family or personal history of alcohol abuse, may be more likely to develop these problems.
-Deep brain stimulus (DBS) surgery may also increase the risk for compulsive gambling in patients who have a history of gambling.
+People who have pre-existing tendencies for novelty-seeking behavior, or a family or personal history of alcohol abuse, may be more likely to develop these problems.
+Deep brain stimulus (DBS) surgery may also increase the risk for compulsive gambling in people who have a history of gambling.

 Excessive daytime sleepiness, insomnia, and other sleep disorders are common in PD, both from the disease itself and the drugs that treat it.
 Bladder problems can also contribute to sleep disturbances.
-Many patients also suffer from nighttime leg cramps and restless legs syndrome.
-Some of the medications used for Parkinson's may cause vivid dreams as well as waking hallucinations.
+Many people with Parkinson disease also suffer from nighttime leg cramps and restless legs syndrome.
+Some of the medications used for PD may cause vivid dreams, as well as waking hallucinations.

-Constipation is a common complication of Parkinson’s disease.
+Constipation is a common complication of Parkinson disease.
 It is often caused by muscle weakness that can slow down the action of the digestive system.
 Weakness in pelvic floor muscles can also make it difficult to defecate.
 In addition, swallowing problems associated with muscle weakness may make it difficult to eat enough fiber-rich foods and drink enough fluids, which can also cause constipation.
-Constipation may also occur as a side effect of some medications.
+Constipation may also occur as a side effect of some Parkinson medications.

 Vision Problems.
 Vision may be affected, including impaired color perception and contrast sensitivity.

-Parkinson's disease (PD) symptoms often start with tremor, which may occur in the following ways:
+Parkinson disease (PD) symptoms often start with tremor, which may occur in the following ways:

-About a quarter of patients with Parkinson’s do not develop tremor.
+About 25% of patients with PD do not develop tremor.